-Some system-defined I/O control codes have a RequiredAccess value of FILE_ANY_ACCESS, which allows unrestricted access to the target device.
-Examples include I/O control codes that are sent to drivers of exclusive devices, and for those that specify buffered I/O.
+Some system-defined I/O control codes have a RequiredAccess value of FILE_ANY_ACCESS, which allows the caller to send the particular IOCTL regardless of the access granted to the device.
+Examples include I/O control codes that are sent to drivers of exclusive devices.

 Other system-defined I/O control codes require the caller to have read access rights, write access rights, or both.
 For example, the following definition of the public I/O control code IOCTL_DISK_SET_PARTITION_INFO shows that this I/O request can be sent to a driver only if the caller has both read and write access rights: